10 Attractive High-Yield Blue Chips For Contrarians

 Worth noting, Ventas believes it has significant room for growth as shown in the following chart (realistically, this industry-wide opportunity may bode well for all healthcare REITs, not just Ventas).

-Overall, if you're into big safe dividends trading at attractive prices, Ventas may be worth considering for a position within your diversified long-term, income-focused, investment portfolio.
+Overall, if you're into big safe dividends trading at attractive prices, Ventas may be worth considering for a position within your diversified long term, income-focused, investment portfolio.

 Retail REITs